 There are numerous apps and websites available on the Internet to get accurate weather radar data.
-However, many of them require a fee, either to purchase the app or to subscribe for the radar data itself.
+However, many require a fee, either to purchase the app or to subscribe to the radar data itself.
 While most of these paid options will give you real-time live radar data, a few free radar websites and apps offer user-friendly radar imagery with minimal delay.

 Why is a minimal delay so vital?
 In the summer months, thunderstorms can both form and move quite quickly.
 In the winter months, having up to the minute radar data can keep you safe during winter storms.
 Weather radar websites and apps that don’t update their radar data in a timely fashion put you at risk, especially if you’re outdoors.

 Here Are the Best Weather Radar Websites and Apps

-We’ve assembled a list of the six best weather radar websites and apps for 2020.
-All of them are both free to download and/or use.
-At the end, we’ve also included our pick for the top paid weather radar app if you need the best radar data available with the least amount of delay because even the top free apps will delay radar data by five or so minutes.
+We’ve assembled a list of the seven best weather radar websites and apps for 2020.
+All of them are both free to download and use.
+At the end, we’ve also included our recommendations of top paid weather radar apps if you need the best radar data available with the least amount of delay because even the top free apps will delay radar data by five or so minutes.

 1. National Weather Service

 We couldn’t start this list without going right to the source.
-The National Weather Service offers radar data free from its own website and is relatively easy to use.
-You can view animations, and view other radar products which estimate wind velocity, and rainfall as well.
-The site also layers warning boxes over the image so you can see which storms are severe warned.
+The National Weather Service offers radar data free from its website and is relatively easy to use.
+You can view animations and view other radar products that show wind velocity and rainfall as well.
+The site also layers warning boxes over the image so you can see which storms have severe warnings.

 However, there are some negatives.
 The resolution of the imagery is a little grainy, and there’s no way to plot your position on the map, and its zooming capabilities are limited.
 You’ll also need Flash installed on your computer to run the loops, which some may object to for security reasons.
-There is also no app available, as the NWS is currently prohibited from competing with private services by law.
+There is also no app available, as the NWS can’t compete with private services due to Federal law.

 2. NOAA Weather Radar Live

 While the amount of data you get for free is substantial, you’ll need to pay for severe weather alerts and lightning data.
 The premium version also eliminates ads and adds a hurricane tracker, but the app got a considerable UI update for the New Year, so the ads aren’t too obtrusive.

 3. The Weather Channel

-If we had to pick a negative with this one, it’s that the radar imagery is smoothed too much to make it look nicer on the screen.
-In turn, this may actually cause some inaccuracy in the data, especially when zoomed in.
+If we had to pick a negative with this one, it’s that the app smooths radar imagery too much to make it look attractive on the screen.
+In turn, this may cause some inaccuracy in the data, especially when zoomed in.
 But there’s a solution.
 A few months back, The Weather Channel launched a fee-based feature called Premium Radar.
 It offers much higher resolution images, including the forecast radar imagery we talked about earlier.